 Hop back in the shower, rinse, and then shampoo your hair twice.
 (Montana says this sounds counteractive, but home remedies can build up in your hair if you don’t thoroughly wash them out.)
 Repeat once every two weeks.

 One last tip from Montana: “Natural oils are very heavy, so be sure to start small and add more as needed, staying off the hair’s roots.”

 You might have to skip the homemade guacamole for one night, but trust us—your hair will thank you.
-Saman’s concoction consists of one avocado, one egg, and a bit of olive oil to help replenish damaged hair.
+Saman’s concoction consists of one avocado, one egg, and a bit of olive oil, which contains fatty acids as well as vitamins E and K to soften, moisturize, repair, and protect hair and hair follicles, to help replenish damaged hair.
 Best of all, it’s so easy to make.

 First, crush up the avocado and mix it with the egg.
 Add olive oil until the consistency is “a little thicker than store-bought conditioner,” Saman says.
 Apply it to your hair, leave it on for 10 to 20 minutes, and then rinse well with warm water.

 Fish Oil Repairing Mask

 “The natural omega-3 and -6 oils in the fish oil will remedy all your split-end woes,” Montana says.